gravitational/teleport/docs/testplan.md

 - [ ] Verify assume buttons are only present for approved request and for logged in user
 - [ ] Verify that assuming `allow-roles` allows you to see roles screen and ssh into nodes
 - [ ] Verify that after clicking on the assume button, it is disabled in both the list and in viewing
-- [ ] After assuming `allow-roles`, verify that assuming `allow-users` allows you to see users screen, and denies access to nodes.
+- [ ] After assuming `allow-roles`, verify that assuming `allow-users` allows you to see users screen, and denies access to nodes
+  - [ ] Verify a switchback banner is rendered with roles assumed, and count down of when it expires
+  - [ ] Verify `switching back` goes back to your default static role
-  - [ ] Verify that after 4 minutes, the user is automatically logged out
+  - [ ] Verify after re-assuming this role, the user is automatically logged out after the expiry is met (4 minutes)
-- [ ] Verify that after logging out (or getting logged out automatically) and relogging in, permissions are reset to `default`, and requests that are not expired and are approved are assumable again.
+- [ ] Verify that after logging out (or getting logged out automatically) and relogging in, permissions are reset to `default`, and requests that are not expired and are approved are assumable again

 ## Access Request Waiting Room
 #### Strategy Reason